a3mc/Casper-Metrics/README.md

 - MySQL 8+
 - Redis

-Please pre-create two database, one for dev and for production environment: metrics (prod) and metricsdev (dev).
+Please pre-create two database, one for dev and for production networks: metrics (prod) and metricsdev (dev).
 The exact db names can be configured.

 Database structure will be created when running 'migrate' commands.